Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

 - PhotoDirector class is responsible for coordinating the construction process.
 It takes a PhotoBuilder as a parameter and calls its methods to construct the Photo.

-3. **Strategy:**
+3. **Momento:**

-- In the interface ShootingMode the method capturePhoto() is declared.
+- The GalleryMemento and GalleryTake classes demonstrate the Memento design pattern, which is used to capture and restore the state of an object.
--  `AutoSettingsStrategy` -  Implement the `CameraSettingsStrategy` interface, defining specific algorithms for adjusting camera settings.
+- The GalleryMemento class is responsible for storing the state of the gallery images.
+It encapsulates a list of Image objects.
-- `Camera` -  Contains a reference to the current strategy and delegates the task of adjusting settings to the selected strategy.
+- The GalleryTake class acts as a caretaker for the gallery state.
+It manages the history of GalleryMemento instances using a stack.
-- ShootingMode as a strategy.
-The capturePhoto() method in the Camera class delegates the photo capture task to the current strategy.
+- When the gallery needs to save its state (after adding new images), it creates a GalleryMemento object containing the current list of images.

 ##### **Architecture:**